Quincy Promes: Personal life

 Promes is married and has three children.
-Their third child was born on 8 May 2017, just shortly after Spartak Moscow was confirmed as league champion.
 He resided in Moscow with his wife, their three children, his mother and his brother.
+In 2023, he also became a resident of the United Arab Emirates.

 Promes has said that he is good friends with Memphis Depay and that they speak with each other daily.
 In June 2017, Promes and Depay took part in a freestyle rap during a musical tour.
-In addition to speaking Dutch, Promes also speaks English and some Russian.
-Upon joining Sevilla, he promised that he would learn Spanish, and stated that he had already learned a little so far.
-Promes has many tattoos on his body; on his abdomen there is tattooed the phrase "I believe in God".